 However we now know that deleterious mutations outnumber beneficial mutations by the order of up to 1:1,000,000 (Gerrish and Lenski 1998).
 In addition, if the deleterious mutation rate is over one per person per generation then it guarantees eventual human extinction (Muller 1950, Crow 1997).
 We now know that the rate is a bare minimum of 75-175 per generation (Nachman and Crowell 2000, Campbell and Eichler 2013).
 The true rate is actually closer to 300.
-In summary; mutations did not build us, they are destroying us, fast.
+In summary; mutations did not build us, they are destroying us.
+And fast.

 There are mutations happening every time reproduction occurs today.
 So we can test the evolutionary thesis by looking for examples of mutations producing specific benefits, more complex genetic sequences, and new biologic features.
 But we can’t find any.
 We do find some exceedingly rare beneficial mutations, but these are still corruptions of existing genetic material.
 We never find mutations adding positive genetic information to a genome anywhere in nature.
 The central problem with mutational change is that it always leads to biological degradation.
-The cell “knows” this and takes great pain to avoid them.
+The cell “knows” this and goes to great lengths to avoid them.
 Like natural selection, mutations are a one way street going in the opposite direction to evolution.
 Mutations will always result in defective protein production, leading to faulty cells, faulty tissue, faulty organs, and almost always to a myriad of diseases at the host level.
 In medical circles mutations are universally regarded as disastrous.
 The World Health Organisation now lists over 10,000 genetic diseases and the list grows every year.
-Spelling mistakes do not make better English and dings on a car do not produce spare parts.
+Spelling mistakes do not make better English and dents on a car do not produce spare parts.
 The prime axiom of evolutionary theory is a big fat lie.

 4. Bio-Chemical Repetition